Install Armory Enterprise for Spinnaker on OpenShift using the Armory Operator

 This document is intended for users who have purchased the Armory Red Hat Marketplace offering.
 It will not work if you have not purchased the Armory Operator.
 Please contact Armory if you’re interested in a Red Hat Marketplace Private Offer.

-The Armory Operator is a Kubernetes Operator that makes it easier to install, deploy, and upgrade Armory.
+The Install Armory Enterprise for Spinnaker Using the Armory Operator is a Kubernetes Operator that makes it easier to install, deploy, and upgrade Armory.
 You can get the Armory Operator from the Red Hat Marketplace, which is available directly from your OpenShift web console.
 See the Red Hat Marketplace docs for how to use marketplace.

 Installing Armory consists of the following: